biawenzel/airflow-aws-s3-bucket/README.md

 2. Create the landing directory with the json files (customers, orders and orders_items) inside of it
 3. Create 1 Python script with 3 different funcitons, one for each transformation step (as I did in 'tarefas.py')
 4. Create an airflow dag to execute all the python scripts parallelizing the bronze and silver executions
+5. Store the results in a AWS S3 Bucket

 ### Installing airflow
 1. Update the system